 If any of these apply, it’s worth getting a professional assessment and knowing your financing options before you do.

 The three most common roofing materials in Florida are asphalt shingles, tile and metal.
+Each has trade-offs worth understanding before you commit.

 Asphalt shingles are the most common and most affordable option.
 They typically last 20 to 25 years but are more vulnerable to wind and moisture damage, which matters in hurricane country.